zio/zio-http/docs/website/docs/v1.x/dsl/socket/socket.md

 ### Socket that always succeeds

-To create a Socket that always returns the same response and never fails, you can use the `succeed` constructor.
+You can use the `succeed` constructor to create a Socket that always returns the same response and never fails.

 ```scala
 val socket = Socket.succeed(WebSocketFrame.text("Hello, from ZIO-HTTP"))